Impaired Assets Definition

 Example of Impaired Assets

 Company A ltd purchased company B ltd and paid $ 19 million as the purchase price for buying the company B ltd. At the time when the purchase was made, the book value of the assets of Company B was $ 15 million.
 Over the year after the acquisition, the sales of Company B ltd. fell by around 38 % because of some changes made by the management in the working of the company and due to the entrance of the competitor in the same line of business with the cheaper substitute.
 As a result, the fair market value of the company B ltd falls to the level of $ 12 million from the $ 15 million when the acquisition was done.
-Analyze the impact of the impairment of assets.
+Analyze the impact of the impairment.

 Company A ltd purchased company B ltd and paid $ 19 million as the purchase price for buying the company B ltd. When the book value of the assets of the Company B was $ 15 million The extra amount of $ 4 million ($19 – $15 million) paid by the Company A ltd above the book value of the assets of the Company B is to be recorded as the goodwill on the assets side of the Company A’s balance sheet.
 Over the year after the acquisition was done, the sales of Company B ltd. fell by around 38 % and as a result, the fair market value of the company B ltd falls to the level of $ 12 million from the $ 15 million.

 As per the requirement of the Generally Accepted Accounting Principles companies are required to test the goodwill and other certain intangible assets every year for the impairments.
 So, after a year Company A ltd. will compare the fair value of its subsidiary B ltd. with the carrying amount which is present on its balance sheet along with the goodwill.
 In case the fair value of B ltd. is less than its carrying value on the financial statement of the A ltd, then it is liable for the impairment.